citp/privacy-policy-historical/n/nv/nvi/nvidia.co.uk.md

-> *The following text is extracted and transformed from the nvidia.co.uk privacy policy that was archived on 2011-06-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110624100904id_/http%3A//www.nvidia.co.uk/object/privacy_policy_uk.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the nvidia.co.uk privacy policy that was archived on 2011-11-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111101144957id_/http%3A//www.nvidia.co.uk/object/privacy_policy_uk.html) for the most accurate reproduction.*

 # NVIDIA Privacy Policy

 This policy was last updated on July 1, 2009.

-NVIDIA respects the privacy of all visitors to its world wide family of NVIDIA-owned websites, including www.nvidia.com, www.slizone.com, and www.nzone.com.
+NVIDIA respects the privacy of all visitors to its world wide family of NVIDIA-owned websites, including www.nvidia.co.uk and GeForce UK.

-[[CLICK HERE](https://web.archive.org/object/privacy_policy_children.html)] for the NVIDIA Kids Privacy Policy.
+[[CLICK HERE](https://web.archive.org/object/privacy-policy-children-uk.html)] for the NVIDIA Kids Privacy Policy.

 * * *